fetlife/help/03_pictures-videos-and-writings/04_picture-formats-allowed-content-type-error.md

-# I am getting a "Content type" error when uploading a picture - what formats are allowed?
+# What picture file types are accepted?

-Make sure the file extension of your picture is either: jpg, heic, gif, tiff, png, or a non-animated gif.
+We accept the following file types: jpg, heic, gif, tiff, png, and non-animated gifs.